Birth Control Guide

 What is Birth Control?

 Birth control is any contraceptive method that is used by either a woman or a man to prevent pregnancy.
-Methods range from natural family planning, to nonprescription options like condoms, to prescription-only and hormonal birth control like the birth control pill, to permanent sterilization.
+Methods include hormonal contraception like the birth control pill or shot, nonhormonal methods such as the condom or copper IUD, natural family planning or even permanent sterilization.

-Each method has its own pros and cons, differences in ease of use and availability, and costs.
+Each method has its own pros and cons, level of effectiveness, differences in ease of use and costs.
 This birth control guide helps to define the basics, describe important precautions, and answer frequently asked questions about birth control options.

 Emergency Contraception